DestinyVolt/D-D/Scriptor/Bee.md

 - You don’t need to sleep, and magic can’t put you to sleep.
 You can finish a long rest in 4 hours if you spend those hours in an inactive, motionless state, during which you retain consciousness.
 - You have advantage on attack rolls against a creature you are grappling.
 - You can use your action to try to spread your curse to a creature grappled by you.
 To do so, make another grapple check.
 If you succeed, you and the creature are both restrained as stone covers both of your bodies until the grapple ends.
 - You temporarily remember sporadic glimpses of the past, perhaps faded memories from ages ago or a previous life.
-When you make an ability check, you can add a d6, prof times / long rest.
+When you make an ability check, you can add a d6, 3 times per long rest.
-- Because you are an elf, you can cast Druidcraft
+- Because you are an elf, you can cast Druidcraft, which can set small fires, and mimic the weather up to 24 hours in the future.